LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/sendAPI/examples.md

 ### Direct skill routing

-In this example we create a conversation and pass the **Skill ID** in the Payload in order to route the consumer conversation to the desired skill in LiveEngage.
+In this example we create a conversation and pass the **Skill ID** in the Payload in order to route the consumer conversation to the desired skill in Conversational Cloud.

 #### Getting Started